-In fact, it is possible to use one method to depreciate equipment and other method to depreciate buildings.
+In fact, it is possible to use one method to depreciate equipment and another method to depreciate buildings.
 All of these methods are used in practice.

 To a large extent, this explains the popularity of straight-line depreciation.
 It is easy to compute and results in a constant expense spread over the asset’s useful life.

 Because the choice of depreciation methods can have a significant effect on a firm’s financial statements, current accounting rules require that a firm disclose how it depreciates its assets.

-Property and depreciation:
+Property and depreciation

 Property is stated at historical cost.
 Interest cost incurred in conjunction with construction in progress is capitalized.
 Depreciation is computed for financial reporting purposes on the straight-line method using the following lives:

-Depreciation and amortization expense for the property of $293,732,000 in 2019, in 2018 and in 2017 included amortization of property under capital leases of $54,939,000, $55,188,000, and $54,447,000, respectively.
+Depreciation and amortization expense for the property of $293,732,000 in 2019, in 2018, and in 2017 included amortization of property under capital leases of $54,939,000, $55,188,000, and $54,447,000, respectively.

 Choosing a Depreciation Method for Tax Purposes

 Essentially, the traditional depreciation system was replaced by a new concept called the Accelerated Cost Recovery System (ACRS).
 In all but unusual circumstances, this method must be used for tax purposes.

-Under the ACRS, the cost of depreciable property is recovered over a 3-, 5-, 10- or 18-year period of time, depending on the nature of the asset.
+Under the ACRS, the cost of depreciable property is recovered over a 3-, 5-, 10-, or 18-year period of time, depending on the nature of the asset.
 For example, mobiles, light trucks, and certain machinery and equipment have been assigned a 3-year life.

 This percentage depends on when the asset is purchased, its class life, and the number of years since the asset was placed in service.